Robo3D/OctoPrint-FirmwareUpdater/README.md

-# OctoPrint Firmware Updater
+# Robo Flavored OctoPrint Firmware Updater

 This plugin can be used to flash the firmware of your printer by selecting a file or an URL.
+After flashing your Mainboard (ATMEGA256o based), it is recommended you reset your EEPROM using `M502` to restore defaults and save with an `M500`.

 It can also check automatically for new firmwares by getting the printer's current firmware version and checking online for the latest one.